kyallanum/CPAzureAppSettings/README.md

 --------------

 At this point this is all that I have implemented.
-But I will be working to implement other features into this script to allow other forms of copying including just copying a single function apps appsettings, as well as copying across subscriptions.
+But I will be working to implement other features into this script to allow other forms of copying including just copying a single function apps appsettings.